dkager/tolk/README.md

 Usage
 -----

 To use Tolk, import the appropriate version of `Tolk.dll` into your application.
 In C/C++ this is usually done by including `Tolk.h` and linking with the appropriate import library `Tolk.lib` (load-time binding).
 You could also use the Windows API `LoadLibrary` and `FreeLibrary` functions (run-time binding).
 If you're working in another language, use its specific facilities to call into the DLL.
-A number of wrappers for popular languages have been provided to make things easier: `Tolk.jar` for Java, `TolkDotNet.dll` for C#/VB.NET, `Tolk.pyc` for Python, `Tolk.pb` for PureBasic, `ScreenREAPER.cpp` for a REAPER extension.
+A number of wrappers for popular languages have been provided to make things easier: `Tolk.jar` for Java, `TolkDotNet.dll` for C#/VB.NET, `Tolk.pyc` for Python, `Tolk.au3` for AutoIt and `Tolk.pb` for PureBasic.
 Take a look at the `examples` directory to get started with these languages.

 The `lib` directory contains the required screen reader API DLLs.
 Tolk expects these DLLs to be found either in the current working directory or somewhere in the PATH.
 If a DLL for a certain screen reader is not found, that screen reader will be unavailable.
 Note that some screen readers use COM and therefore don't need API DLLs.